 Below: The Hawthorn freed off its old training pot.

-Below: The roots freed from most of the old soil and the long roots are shortened right up to where finer roots grow from them!
+Below: The roots are freed from most of the old soil and the long roots are shortened right up to where finer roots grow from them!
 Red arrow points at a thick root that was preventing the tree from being potted lower in its new pot so it was removed!

 Below: Downwards growing thick roots were also removed.